 I also extended these styles to our submission confirmation emails, creating modular blocks of template markup and testing them in Litmus.

 When I left the city in January 2020, we had fulfilled many of our original goals:

 - Our partners started to trust that we could deliver results, from our first prototype onwards.

 - When we tested our work with permit applicants, we found they could finish our form faster than the old process.

 - My design systems and content work helped make future projects easier for the Digital Services team.

-When the form finally launched, an overwhelming percentage of applicants opted to apply online instead of on paper.
+When the form launched that November, an overwhelming percentage of applicants opted to apply online instead of on paper.
 It was a clear sucess story that helped Digital Services expand its purview going forward.